dridi/cashpack/man/hpack_encode.3.rst

 codec written in C. HPACK is a stateful protocol, but cashpack implements encoding using a stateless event driver.
 The *hpack* parameter keeps track of the dynamic table updates across multiple calls of the ``hpack_encode()`` function for the lifetime of the HTTP session.

-TODO
+The *enc* parameter contains the encoding context for the block or partial block being encoded.

+The *fld* field is a pointer to an array of *fld_cnt* HPACK fields.
+All fields are always encoded before requiring new input, allowing the caller to reuse its array.
+Encoding is performed in a working memory buffer *buf* of *buf_len* octets, the working buffer can safely be reused in subsequent calls.
+All the events are described in the ``cashpack``\ (3) manual.
+The *priv* pointer is passed to the *cb* callback for all the events.

+If *cut* is zero, the HPACK block being encoded is expected to end with the *enc->fld_cnt* fields.

 ENCODING FLAGS
 ==============

+A header list is a set of key/values referenced by the fields *nam* and *val* in ``struct hpack_field``.
+Those values may be omitted depending on the flags set in the *flg* field.
+Indexed fields rely on the *idx* field instead, and literal fields with an indexed name rely on *nam_idx*.

-The encoding process of a header list is driven by flags that explain how to interpret a ``struct hpack_field`` instance.
+The encoding process of a header list is thus driven by flags that explain how to interpret a ``struct hpack_field`` instance.
 Some flags can be combined and others are mutual exclusive.
 Combining flags that aren't documented as working together results in undefined behavior: